wobh/wobh.github.io/_posts/2017-06-01-retrospective-of-a-trivial-bugfix.md

 What would make this worth trying again?
 That's the sort of question I'm asking myself.
-The days are long gone when common systems were so resource poor that such "imperitive" programming like the original _Wumpus_ game were necessary.
-Certainly I need learn and practice the techniques for writing programs that "walk and talk at the same time" in in non-procedural domains.
+The days are long gone when common systems were so resource poor that such "imperative" programming like the original _Wumpus_ game were necessary.
+Certainly I need to learn and practice the techniques for writing programs that "walk and talk at the same time" in non-procedural domains.

 Perhaps the real question is how do I make myself more concerned about more practical problems?

+(Update: I have belatedly realized that "as far as I know, nothing remotely like the structure literal code above exists for this sort of thing" is an extremely silly thing to have typed, in this circumstance.
+I should perhaps address that in another post.)